subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Teaching and Pedagogy

 My current pedagogical interests revolve around developing inquiry-based, collaborative, inclusive, and active learning in classroom that engages students from diverse backgrounds effectively.
 I also work on creating and implementing formative assessments and alternate grading techniques that reward growth and persistence.

+During June 2024 - May 2025, I am supported by a <i>UChicago College Curricular Innovation Fund grant</i> to implement Collaborative Learning in Mathematics and Biology department.

 Course syllabi and lecture notes for my past courses are accessible through the [teaching page](teaching).
 The page also links to my philosophy statements and portfolio.